Key Statistics 2017/18

 The Network continues to work closely with research sites to support studies to set up rapidly, which is important to demonstrate that the UK is internationally competitive.
-This year we supported recruitment of 24 global and four European first patients into multiple specialty areas.
+This year we supported the recruitment of 24 global and 5 European first patients into multiple specialty areas.

 Increased opportunities to participate in dementia research

 Supporting the Government’s Dementia Challenge by enabling people to take part in dementia studies is a key priority for NIHR and the CRN.
 In 2017/18, we helped recruit 33,208 people for dementia and neurodegeneration studies - a significant increase of nearly 5,000 participants from 2016/17.

 A significant proportion of these people were recruited through Join Dementia Research, an online service which delivers opportunities for people to play their part in beating dementia through research.